erkanmalcokcom/portfolio/README.md

 # Portfolio

-**Personality: I am open minded, hard-worker and confident team player.
+**** +Personality: I am open minded, hard-worker and confident team player.
 I am always motivated to find an optimal or reasonably-optimal solution for problems.
+##
-**Strategy: **Success is a science; if you have the conditions, you get the result.
+** + Strategy: **Success is a science; if you have the conditions, you get the result.
 Value is not the same thing as price.
 Learning ability and consistency makes you talented.
 I accept failure but not trying.
-Play is the beginning of all knowledge.**
+Play is the beginning of all knowledge.****

 Quote of the day: "The greatest periods of growth is about reinvention."